Prison abolition movement in the United States: Aging in prison

 The prison abolition movement and prison abolitionists like Liat Ben-Moshe have taken issue with the treatment of the aging population in prisons.
 Prolonged sentencing policies have resulted in an increased aging population in prisons as well as the harsh conditions of imprisonment.
 A number of reasons can contribute to older adult's risk for illness while in prison.
 Prisons are not intended to be used as nursing homes, hospice or long-term care facilities for the aging prison population.
 Despite this, prison hospice does exist.

-In Canada, individuals 50 years of age and older in federal custody account for 25% of the federal prison population.
-Investigations into the Canadian federal penitentiary have found that there is a general failure of the Correctional Service of Canada to meet safe and humane custody and assisting in the rehabilitation and reintegration of offenders into the community.
-The conditions of confinement of older individuals jeopardize the protection of their human rights.
-The conditions of the aging population in Canada has been denounced by persons who are incarcerated.